finomen/nf-blog/content/posts/network.md

 }
 ```

+### HORACO Switch

+Unfortunately, there is no provider compatible with this switch.
+For now, switch is configured to have port 1 to be trunk and all other ports access ports of the VLAN 100.

 ## Cleanup

-Only thing left is to remove temporary IPs added for initial configuration and plug in uplink.
+The only thing left is to remove the temporary IPs added for initial configuration and plug in the uplink cable.